elisacaffrey/MiFoDB/docs/source/advanced_use.rst

 There are a few recommended ways of doing this, depending on genome type.

-1. Identifying and adding prokaryote genomes
+1. Identifying genomes of interest to add to MiFoDB
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Identification of unmapped prokaryote genomes missing from the database can easily be done using `sylph <https://github.com/bluenote-1577/sylph>`_, an ultrafast metagenomic profiler for metagenomic shotgun samples based on a pre-sketched GTDB r214 database.
 GTDB (`Genome Taxonomic Database <https://gtdb.ecogenomic.org/>`_) is a database which uses RefSeq and GenBank genomes to standardize microbial taxonomy, while incorporating independent quality control checks.
 For more information about GTDB, `see their website <https://gtdb.ecogenomic.org/about>`_.